xeoron/SSH-Check/README.md

 It will launch the pre-set program, only if there is a SSH connection to tunnelr.com (this can be changed, see below details).
 And, if the program of choice is already running, SSH-Check will then ask you to either Restart It or Force It To Stop Running in X number of seconds (default is 0) or Do Nothing; but if there is no SSH connection while the program is running, then it will force the program exit.

 You can either put in number value or use a math expression for Shutdown in X number of seconds.
-Therefore
+Therefore the following is true:

 	"60" seconds is 60 seconds
 	"60*10" --> 600 seconds trans.
 10 minutes
 	"3600/2" --> 1800 seconds trans.
 30 minutes